rbowen/modrewrite_and_friends/01_regular_expressions.rst

 mod\_rewrite instead chose to only provide backreferences through ``$9``.

-The exact way in which you can exploit this feature will be more obvious later, once we start looking at the RewriteRule directive in `Chapter three, RewriteRules`_
+The exact way in which you can exploit this feature will be more obvious later, once we start looking at the RewriteRule directive in :ref:`RewriteRule`

 Consider these two patterns, applied to the string "canadian".